reducejs/gulp.spritesmith-multi/README.md

 For example,
 you can add a `cssTemplate` field to make custom templates.
 To make things easier,
-this package provided a function to build `cssTemplate` functions.
+this package provides a function to build `cssTemplate` functions.

 ## Pseudo-classes